Dualgame/OCR-Combat-Stats/README.md

 * [Echo VR](https://www.oculus.com/experiences/rift/1369078409873402/)

-Lanch Echo VR into spectator view in any public (-spectatorstream echo_combat) or private match (-spectatorstream -lobbyid "") and run the script.
+Launch Echo VR into spectator view in any public (-spectatorstream echo_combat) or private match (-spectatorstream -lobbyid "") and run the script.
 Current obs websocket port is hardcoded to 4450 with no password.